jfsimon/RosettaBundle/README.md

 ========================================

-RosettaBundle is inspired by the great eponymous Django app : [Rosetta](http://code.google.com/p/django-rosetta/).
+RosettaBundle is inspired by the great Django app : [Rosetta](http://code.google.com/p/django-rosetta/).
 The main features :

 -  Scan your project source files to retrieve messages to translate